How to Unblock a Shower Drain Without Chemicals

 Step 1: Straighten It Out

-Straighten a wire hanger as much as possible, while keeping the other end with its original shape.
+Straighten out a wire hanger as straight as you can while leaving one end as it was in its original form.

-Create a small hook at the end of the wire that you have just straightened out.
+Make a small hook at the end of the wire that you just straightened.

-Insert the hook into the drain, and then fish to look for hairs and debris.
+Hook it into the drain and search looking for hairs and debris.
 Get rid of anything that comes up.

-If you’re able to access an air-tight vacuum This method could be for you.
+If you own an air-tight vacuum the following method may be the best option for you.

 Step 1: Set the Vacuum